-Dr. Ho has two major research projects currently underway:
+Dr. Ho has three major research projects:

 View a partial list of Dr. Ho’s publications here.